theopenconversationkit/tock-react-kit/README.md

 This metadata is persisted with the messages, including through page reloads if [local storage history](#local-storage-history) is enabled.
 It is available to [custom renderers](#configure-custom-renderers) through the use of the `useMessageMetadata` hook, as well as to custom React-based frontends that handle message rendering themselves.

+### Streamed responses

+In order to support the streaming of responses, when the MetadataEvent `TOCK_STREAM_RESPONSE` is set to true, a message with the same responseId will be replaced with the new version of the message.

 ## API Reference